Beware of Fraudulent QR Codes

 Teresa Chandler

 Teresa Chandler is a Senior Special Investigations Unit Investigator with ICW Group.
 She served in the U.S. Navy as a Gunner's Mate for over ten years, with two deployments during Operation Enduring Freedom.
-She obtained her BS degree in Criminal Justice Administration and was a claims adjuster for over three years before coming to ICW Group in 2017.
+She obtained her BS degree in Criminal Justice Administration and began working for ICW Group as a claims adjuster in 2014.
+In 2017, she joined SIU.
 She is a native San Diegan, the oldest of six siblings (two Marine brothers), a world traveler, a cat mom, and an occasional dog foster mom.
 She also loves hiking and event planning.

 Related Articles